By Troy Wilde

-Adalberto Hurtado, a 21-year-old junior at Arizona State University, is pursuing a bachelor’s degree in Global Leadership.
-He maintains a high Grade Point Average (GPA) while working full-time and plans on owning his own business one day – and believe it or not he didn’t learn to speak English until the third grade.
+Adalberto Hurtado is an Arizona State University graduate, earning his Bachelor’s Degree in Global Leadership.
+Throughout college he maintained a high Grade Point Average (GPA) while working full-time and plans on owning his own business one day – and believe it or not he didn’t learn to speak English until the third grade.

-Adalberto went on to prosper in school, graduating near the top of his high school class and later graduating from Estrella Mountain Community College with a 4.0 GPA.
+Adalberto went on to prosper in school, graduating near the top of his high school class and later graduating from Estrella Mountain Community College with a four-point-oh GPA.
 He has also worked full-time as an assistant manager with Burger King throughout his college experience.
-Adalberto says he hopes to work his way up the ladder with his current employer after graduating ASU, “It’s my goal to eventually become the director of operations and gain enough experience and connections to eventually start my own business in the transportation or distribution industry.”
+Adalberto says he hopes to gain enough experience and connections to eventually start his own business in the transportation or distribution industries.

-Adalberto adds that his scholarships have helped him keep out of debt, “I’ve been very lucky to have gotten through college to this point without having any out-of-off-pocket expenses.
-The five-thousand dollar per year scholarship funded through Arizona Hispanic Chamber of Commerce has been really helpful in covering tuition and other expenses.”
+“I’ve been very lucky to have gotten through college without having any out-of-off-pocket expenses.
+The five-thousand dollar per year scholarship funded through the Arizona Hispanic Chamber of Commerce has been really helpful in covering tuition and other expenses.”

-Adalberto says the Success Advisers at College Success Arizona have provided mentorship and resources, “I talk my with success advisor on a regular basis and he has been great in providing advice on a number of topics such as job fairs and networking.
-He’s helping me build a network of friends and business connections that could be really helpful later in my career.”
+Adalberto says the Success Advisers at College Success Arizona provided mentorship and resources throughout his college journey, “I talked my with success advisor on a regular basis and he was great in providing advice on a number of topics such as job fairs and networking.
+He helped me build a network of friends and business connections that could be really helpful later in my career.”